Early Childhood Preschool

 Eligibility Requirements of the Program

-In order for children to participate, they must be four (4) years old by September 30th, 2023 and live in Isle of Wight County.
+For children to participate, they must be four (4) years old by September 30th, 2024, and live in Isle of Wight County.

-The Learning Center Preschool Program is designed for children who have experienced or may be exposed to factors that could negatively impact their school success.
+The Virginia Preschool Initiative (VPI) Program is designed for children who have experienced or may be exposed to factors that could negatively impact their school success.

 All families are encouraged to apply, but slots will be filled based on student needs.